Yegor Ligachev: Significance

 However, in this speech he also rejected the idea he was a conservative, saying he was a realist.
 Ligachev also stated earlier that "the slackening of state discipline" was "among the reasons for the troubled state of the economy".
-Furthermore, together with KGB chief Viktor Chebrikov, Ligachev took several opportunities before he was demoted to Secretary for Agriculture in 1988 to warn against rapid reform.
+Furthermore, together with KGB chief Viktor Chebrikov, Ligachev took several opportunities to warn against rapid reform before he was demoted to Secretary for Agriculture in 1988.

 Although not mentioned in his memoirs to any notable extent, Ligachev played a significant role in dismissing Yeltsin, arguing with him for long periods of time in 1987.
 Ligachev opposed Yeltsin's idea that Party officials enjoyed greater privilege.

 Ligachev was considered "Second Secretary" of the Central Committee (and thus the Soviet Union) for most of his time in the Politburo.

 Death

-On April 5, 2021, he was hospitalized at the Moscow Central Clinical Hospital.
+On 5 April 2021, he was hospitalized at the Moscow Central Clinical Hospital.
 A few days before his death, he was admitted to intensive care, where he was connected to a ventilator.
 He was diagnosed with bilateral pneumonia and multiple autonomic disorders according to the doctors; they assessed Ligachev’s condition as extremely serious because of his old age.

-Ligachev died during his sleep from pneumonia at the age of 100.
+Ligachev died in his sleep from pneumonia, on 7 May 2021, at the age of 100.
 He was buried at the Troekurovskoye cemetery.